 Breeds: Golden Retriever & Pitbull Terrier

 The Golden Retriever pitbull mix is a more delicate balance of American Legend combined with the stout attitude and heart of the APBT.
+While these breeds are often compared to one another as family companions, they make one family-friendly mix.
 Golden Retrievers are one of the top dogs in America, and with good reason.
 They have a great demeanor, and seemingly love everyone.
 They are one of the top 5 dog breeds in the US for a reason.

 When mixed with an APBT, you are likely to get a very family friendly mix, that’s still a bundle of energy.
 The Golden Pitbull is likely to still be aloof with strangers, but if it takes after it’s Golden Retriever’s parentage, there’s a good chance he will be greeting everyone in the neighborhood at the front door when they arrive at your home.
 Proper socialization is always recommended, and that is no different for this breed.